natewatson999/node-virustotal/README.md

 ### makePrivateConnection.getClusters
 This function asks Virustotal for a cluster analysis of the files submitted for a particular date.
 There are 5 parameters.
 The first 3 are a year, month, and date; in 4 digit, 2 digit, and 2 digit numbers respectively.
 The last two are the usual response and error callbacks with the usual parameters.
 The cluster list may be of length 0 or greater.

+### makePrivateConnection.getFileFeed
+This function asks Virustotal for an array of all of the analysis information of files submitted in a particular minute.
+It takes 7 parameters.
+The first 5 are year, month, date, hour, and minute being requested, in 4 digits, 2 digits, 2 digits, 2 digits, and 2 digits respectively.
+Virustotal only keeps records for 24 hours, so this should probably be used in tandem with Cron.
+The other two parameters are the usual response and error callbacks.
+The response's only parameter is an array of objects.
+The error is either a string or an object, probably a string.

+### makePrivateConnection.getUrlFeed
+This function asks Virustotal for an array of all of the analysis information of URLs submitted in a particular minute.
+It takes 7 parameters.
+The first 5 are year, month, date, hour, and minute being requested, in 4 digits, 2 digits, 2 digits, 2 digits, and 2 digits respectively.
+Virustotal only keeps records for 24 hours, so this should probably be used in tandem with Cron.
+The other two parameters are the usual response and error callbacks.
+The response's only parameter is an array of objects.
+The error is either a string or an object, probably a string.

 ### makePrivateConnection example
 ```
 var con = vt.makePrivateConnection();